 The wide, flat valley of the Minnesota River is fertile and lush.

 Around the world, people know Minnesota for its waters — source of the Mississippi, land of lakes.

 But those are not the waters for which it's named.
 Those waters belong to a river whose cloudiness led the Dakota to call it "waters reflecting the skies" — the Minnesota.

-It was more than a mile across at the end of the last ice age, when it drained glacial Lake Agassiz, the largest lake that
+It was more than a mile across at the end of the last ice age, when it drained glacial Lake Agassiz, the largest lake that ever existed.

 Today, it's small and sluggish, and farm runoff and erosion have increased its natural siltiness.
 But the Minnesota's broad valley, reaching from the South Dakota border to the Twin Cities, is beautiful.

 Game roamed its banks, and waterfowl nested in its marshes, which drew the Dakota.
 Some of the richest farmland on Earth lay under its tall prairie grasses, which drew settlers.

 It was a hot property — and the eventual battle over it marked the state forever.